 For example, in the US the majority of users will be on iOS so it makes sense to build your MVP for a bigger catch-all market.
 On the other hand, if you have already determined that your target market are in fact Android users then it obviously makes sense to launch your prototype on Android.

-Timeline and Cost for MVP Launch
+Timeline and Cost for App Prototype Launch

 The above factors will influence how long it takes to develop and how much it costs to launch your mobile app prototype.
-Below is a table with estimates of how long it should take for each product development phase and a reasonable cost estimate of developing a mobile app prototype.
+Below is a table with estimates of how long it should take for each product development phase and a reasonable cost estimate for developing a mobile app prototype.